billysmithers/toptrumps/README.md

 * Make the app a PWA (game should be able to be played offline)
 * Web sockets for multiplayer support
 * Create CSS themes for different game themes i.e. Star Wars, Rick and Morty, Lego
+* Games config to be split by themes in a games folder - make it easier to add themes and games to existing themes